 This gallery is a hands-on learning centre exploring the vast diversity of life on earth.
 The gallery is based on the Museum's collections and research, and offers visitors a venue to examine and handle hundreds of objects.
 This gallery is animated by gallery facilitators.

-Bringing objects into the galleries, interpreters provide visitors with active exploration activities and share engaging information about each object.
-Look for gallery interpreters in the Samuel Hall Currelly Gallery and Patrick and Barbara Keenan Family Gallery of Hands-on Biodiversity daily, 1 pm to 3 pm.
+Bringing touchable objects into the galleries, Gallery Interpreters provide visitors with active exploration activities and share engaging information about each object.

-Please Note: Locations and times are subject to change.
-Please inquire at the Admissions Desk on the day of your visit.
+Please Note: Locations and times change.
+Please inquire at the Information Desk on the day of your visit.